 I’m all for people coming to accept Christ, but let’s do so as prescribed in Scripture, not according to the folly and particular (wrong) interpretations and rules made up by man.
 It is fantastic that the Holy Spirit is working on your heart and you are feeling called to Jesus, but please be diligent in being born again in the manner as prescribed in Scripture (and explained in this book)!
 If you thought that you accepted Christ by simply saying a “sinner’s prayer” at your local church, while listening to the radio in the car, or maybe at a big convention or stadium revival event, please re-read The New Testament Plan of Salvation section of this book very carefully and make sure you have truly been born again according to the instructions as given in Scripture.

 Furthermore, this book has explained to you the difference between initial salvation (forgiveness of sins) and final salvation (eternal life).
 This book has also explained to you the role of obedience, works, and perseverance in the plan of salvation for a Christian.
 Realize that being born again is only the first step (but by far the most important step) on your path to eternal life – which is your ultimate goal and destination.

 Christ said that there is a cost in following Him.
 It is written:

 So, to those who teach and believe this “sinner’s prayer” false teaching, I ask you: Where is the “cost” in saying a simple one-time prayer and then being magically saved to eternal life by it?
 There is no cost!

-See the Accepting Christ section of this book for more information, including an example of how the “sinner’s prayer” false teaching is commonly encountered in real life.
+See also The Path to Eternal Life chapter of this book for more information, including an example of how the “sinner’s prayer” false teaching is commonly encountered in real life.